Wyshynski's Weekly Reader: Brian Boyle's tearful triumph

 Dwyer: "Look, I agree.
 I agree.
 Dirty play."

-Dwyer: "I'm not calling a four-on-four on that play.
-You guys want me to call a four-on-four on that play?"
+Dwyer: "I'm not calling a 4-on-4 on that play.
+You guys want me to call a 4-on-4 on that play?"

 Great stuff.
 Well, except for the idea that the Islanders would be better off at 4-on-4 against Leon Draisaitl and Connor McDavid, who would go on to beat them in the 3-on-3 overtime.